 Find out about international volunteering opportunities and why volunteering abroad could be for you.

-If you have fallen in love with volunteering, or simply fancy doing something a little bit different, then there's lots of volunteering opportunities abroad.
+If you have fallen in love with volunteering, fancy doing something a little bit different, or travelling somewhere new, then there's lots of volunteering opportunities abroad.

-Volunteering abroad is an exciting experience, offering you the chance to work on a variety of different projects, meet people from all over the world, learn new cultures, live in another country, and work and live together as a team.
+Volunteering abroad is an exciting experience, offering you the chance to work on a variety of different projects, meet people from all over the world, learn new cultures and live in another country.
+The skills and experience you gain will look great on your CV.

 What voluntary organisations can I go abroad with?

 The European Voluntary Service (EVS) is a fantastic opportunity that allows you to volunteer abroad for a period of 2-12 months.
 The programme is open to all young people aged between 18-30 years old, as long as they are a legal UK resident.